ahmadexp/ArduinoGIGAR1Dispaly3DCube/README.md

 # Arduino GIGA R1 Dispaly 3D Cube
-A 3D cube demo for the Arduino Giga R1 Display module
+A 3D cube demo for the Arduino GIGA R1 Display pulling AHRS info from the BMI270 and a Kalman Filter

 You need to install a bunch of libraries from the Library Manager.